 Did you know there’s an underground portion of Doge’s Palace with dungeons and torture chambers?
 Members of the general public may access the main floors of the palace or admire it’s Venetian Gothic exterior, but few get to access the secret restricted areas.
 Hence, few of them get to embark on a real adventure in a secret restricted area!
 Linked to the Palace’s prison, the Chamber of Torment, tells the stories of 18th century prisoners in Venice.
 Most noteworthy, the Italian adventurer and author Giacomo Casanova was imprisoned here.

 If you’re looking for a local Venetian guide taking you through time and history in Venice, take our Doge’s Palace Secret Itineraries tour!

 5. Atelier Pietro Longhi

-In the Frari area, Atelier Pietro Longhi is the most popular address among locals for historical costumes and masks.
-Artist and tailor, Francesco Briggi, still crafts by hand the unique reproductions of traditional Venetian gowns by studying original paintings.
+In the Frari area, not far away from S. Polo district, Atelier Pietro Longhi is the most popular address among locals for historical costumes and masks.
+Artist and tailor, Francesco Briggi, still crafts by hand unique reproductions of traditional Venetian gowns by studying original paintings.
 In addition, every year during Carnival, the Atelier hosts a secret hot chocolate party in one of the most sumptuous palaces in Venice, the Nani Mocenigo.
-Therefore, the 18th Century costume is mandatory!

-Insider tip: buying a traditional gown is unaffordable for most people, but you also have a chance to try and rent your favorite costume for one night!
+Insider tip: buying a traditional gown isn’t affordable for most people, but you can also rent a Carnival costume for one night

-- If you go and visit any of them, please share your experience with us by tagging us in your posts!
-Share your photos with us on Facebook, Twitter, Pinterest and Instagram with #TheRomanGuy and @theromanguy for a chance to be featured!
+- Share your experience with us by tagging us in your posts.
+Share your photos with us on Facebook, Twitter, Pinterest and Instagram with #TheRomanGuy and @theromanguy for a chance to be featured.

-- Our team of Italy travel experts are always ready to help you in our Trip Planning Department!
-Email them with your basic ideas and they will plan your whole trip for you!
+- Let us help you plan an unforgettable vacation – our team of Italy travel experts are always ready to help you in our Trip Planning Department.